Anti-Entrophic/Anti-Entrophic/README.md

-I'm a junior student at Fudan University, majoring in AICS.
+I'm a senior student at Fudan University, majoring in AICS.

-A new ACMer of Fudan ACM-ICPC team
+a member of Fudan NLP.

-Ranked 2nd in GPA so far
+an Intern at Shanghai AI LAB.

-Hope I can make some contributions to the community
+Hope I can make some contributions to the community :-)

 E-mail : 21307140018@m.fudan.edu.cn